Techniker Krankenkasse health insurance – A long term review

 During that time with them, I also went through an abdominal surgery and never felt like a second-class patient or anything like that.
 The major highlighted benefit you supposedly don’t have with a public Krankenkasse is to have access to the “chief surgeon”.
 That’s reserved in priority to privately insured patients.
 This never really bothered me personally because the surgeon doesn’t have to be the most experienced in the room to do well.
 But yeah sure: maybe if I were privately insured, I could have stayed the night or gotten a better private room.

-I also became a parent twice and again, never felt like the care and treatment was any worse because we were with TK.
+I also became a parent thrice and again, never felt like the care and treatment was any worse because we were with TK.
 Both times we were able to have a single room (for both of us, a family room) after the births for some privacy and rest.
 There were also no problems transitioning both my kids under my own policy.

 My experience with TK’s customer service